Estimation of integrated quadratic covariation with endogenous sampling times: Conclusion

 Under this model, we have proved the central limit theorem of the Hayashi-Yoshida estimator.
 Our main theorem states that there is an asymptotic bias.
 Accordingly, we built a bias-corrected HY estimator.
 We also computed the theoretical standard deviation, and we provided consistent estimates of it.
 Numerical simulations corroborate the theory.

-The techniques used for the proof of the main theorem can be applied to more general models and to other problems such as the estimation of the integrated variance of noise, integrated betas, etc. In particular, independence between the efficient price process and the noise is not needed in the model.
+The techniques used for the proof of the main theorem could be applied to more general models and to other problems such as the estimation of the integrated variance of noise, integrated betas, etc. In particular, independence between the efficient price process and the noise is not needed in the model.
 As long as we can approximate the joint distribution of the noise and the returns by a Markov chain, ideas of our proof can be used.
-This is also studied in Potiron (2016).